tarot-school/tarot-school.github.io/speakers/index.md

 Speakers
 ===============

 Here it is the list of speakers (in alphabetic order by name) with a preliminary indication of the topics.
-The list is not complete yet.

 ___